Can Alcohol Use Cause Cancer?

-Alcoholic drinks, including beer, liquor, white wine, sparkling wine, red wine — you name it — are known carcinogens, meaning they can cause cancer.
+Alcoholic drinks, including beer, liquor, white wine, sparkling wine, and red wine—you name it—are known carcinogens, meaning they can cause cancer.
+(6)

 Even modest drinking, defined as one drink or less per day, has been linked to a slightly increased risk of certain types of cancer.

-The National Cancer Institute also states that alcohol is linked to these types of cancer:
+The National Cancer Institute also states that alcohol is linked to these cancer types: (7)

 - Head and neck cancer: Moderate to heavy alcohol consumption has been linked to an increased risk for certain head and neck cancers, including cancer of the pharynx (throat) and larynx (voice box).
-Furthermore, those who consume a large amount of alcohol and also smoke are at much higher risk for developing these types of cancers.
+Those who consume a large amount of alcohol and smoke are at much higher risk for developing these types of cancers.
+(8)

 - Liver cancer: Regular, heavy alcohol consumption roughly doubles the risk of developing two types of liver cancer.

-Extensive research has been conducted to determine whether binge drinking or moderate drinking increases the risk of other types of cancer.
+Extensive research has been conducted about cancer to determine whether binge drinking or moderate drinking increases the risk of other types of cancer.

-The Centers for Disease Control and Prevention (CDC) states that the leading risk factors for preventable cancers are:
+The Centers for Disease Control and Prevention (CDC) state that the leading risk factors for preventable cancers are:

 - Smoking